The North Channel is the body of water located to the west of the Georgian Bay, separated from Lake Huron by

 We anchored in Frying Pan Harbor, part of the

-Other gorgeous anchorages we have found were near 12 Mile Island and in On the way, we stopped by the famous Henry’s Fish House accessible only by boats and seaplanes, known for the battered pickerel.
+On the way, we stopped by the famous Henry’s Fish House accessible only by boats and seaplanes, known for the battered pickerel.
 We were advised not to miss the butter tarts as well!

 The Canadians we have met along the way have been wonderful, offering advice and “local knowledge” on excellent restaurants, marinas and on very special anchorages.